 The tap water at the facility and in the surrounding areas is drinkable, but contains a bit of lime.
 Water on the Nakavango Estate is sourced from boreholes.
-Should students not enjoy the taste of the water, you are welcome to purchase bottled water.
+Should you not enjoy the taste of the water, you are welcome to purchase bottled water.

 Please ensure that you bring any medication specifically related to specific medical conditions, e.g. asthma, allergies, diabetes, etc. and ensure that you provide us with all necessary details of such conditions on your booking form.

 When visiting the town of Victoria Falls, it is unsafe to walk around at night, specifically due to dangerous wildlife that readily enter the town at night (and sometimes during the day!)
-Also, it is advised that students do not engage with informal sellers of various goods in the streets as this invariably leads to harassment until the goods are purchased, and usually at unreasonable prices.
-There are tourism police readily available to escort you to various sites around town, and it is recommended that students make use of the services of the tourism police.
+Also, it is advised that volunteers do not engage with informal sellers of various goods in the streets as this invariably leads to harassment until the goods are purchased, and usually at unreasonable prices.
+There are tourism police readily available to escort you to various sites around town, and it is recommended that you make use of the services of the tourism police.

 The tourist police are funded by private establishments in the Victoria Falls tourism community, and are easily recognisable by their navy blue police uniform and yellow bibs stating “Victoria Falls Tourism Police”.
 However, the people in the town are very friendly, and we make the above recommendation in the interest of your enjoyment of Victoria Falls.
-Please feel free to seek the advice on any topics, especially related to your health and safety, from your co-ordinator.
+Please feel free to seek the advice on any topics, especially related to your health and safety, from your volunteer guide.